trietpham91/trietsnhu.github.io/README.md

 ## Artifact(s)
 #### Migrating to Pyside And QTable
 ##### a.
-Software Design and Engineering
+Software Design and Engineering (CS 340: Advanced Programming Concepts)
   In this section, I will choose to enhance software design.
 For the artifact, I will reuse the source code I have created for my last term final project, which crate and modified the built in stock market database by using MongoDB.
 However, the last term final project just ends with pure Python code, which has no software design implement.
-Therefore, I want to create the final program which will enhance on software design and support user interface
+Therefore, I want to create the final program which will enhance on software design and support user interface.
+After researching what kind of proper library in order to create a GUI table, I have found and choose **PySide and QTable as a core libraries in order to work on designing part**
 <p align="center">
     <img src="image/oldsystem.jpg" alt="oldsystem">
   </a>